137: No Such Thing As Churchill's Secret Parrot

 And it bit its owner and escaped.
 And the owner said, oh, I'm fine, I'm fine.

-If someone didn't quote Samuel L. Jackson at that moment that is the greatest travesty ever known to man okay what about maggots on a plane
+Jackson at that moment, that is the greatest travesty ever known to man.
+Okay, what about maggots on a plane?

-the line this was a US Airways flight Atlanta airport was it wasn't allowed to take off actually because maggots started falling out of the overhead compartments oh my god
+It wasn't allowed to take off, actually, because maggots started falling out of the overhead compartments.
+Oh, my God.

-someone had left a container of old meat
+Oh, God.
+Someone had left a container of old meat.

 But I like that thought that they're anaerobic.
 Yeah, rather than just